Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Hopf--Hecke algebras as PBW deformations

-In \xcite[sec.~2]{Fl}, a \emph{pin cover} of $H$ with respect to $V$ is constructed for any pointed cocommutative Hopf algebra $H$ over $\FF$ with an orthogonal module $V$.
-Note also that for such Hopf algebras, $V$ is orthogonal if and only if every group-like element acts as an orthogonal operator and every primitive element acts as skew-symmetric operator.
+In \xcite[Sec.~2]{Fl}, a \emph{pin cover} of $H$ with respect to $V$ is constructed for any pointed cocommutative Hopf algebra $H$ over $\FF$ with an orthogonal module $V$ (the special case relevant for this paper will be defined in \Cref{defn-pin-cover-Ug}).
+Note also that for such Hopf algebras, $V$ is orthogonal if and only if every group-like element acts as an orthogonal operator and every primitive element acts as a skew-symmetric operator.